A Journey Through Time: Lockerbie Bombing, Past Life Death in Germany, and Hans's Past Life Shadow

 You’re There, and I’m Here

-The battle that should’ve died lifetimes ago continues its ghostly march into this life.
-Sweet Hans, my Sky Viking, you’re dynamic and intoxicating.
-You’re my best friend, my confidant, my protector, my eternal flame.
+The battle that should’ve ended lifetimes ago continues its ghostly march into this one.
+Sweet Hans, my Sky Viking—you are dynamic and intoxicating.
+You are my best friend, my confidant, my protector, my eternal flame.
 My everything.
-And yet, I contend with our obvious separation.
+And still, I contend with the reality of our separation.
 You’re there, and I’m here.
-You get to sense my every cell from where you stand.
-You shower me with your ghostly presence—the vibration of your invisible hand stroking my arm.
+You can sense my every cell from where you stand, while I feel the trace of your ghostly presence—the subtle vibration of your invisible hand stroking my arm.

-We’ve signed up for the weirdest and darkest missions from one life to the next.
-These varied costumes of flesh propel the mystery until I awaken into the afterlife.
-I’m in my mid-40s now, about the same age that I was when I died in 1943.
+We’ve volunteered for the strangest and darkest missions, life after life.
+These shifting costumes of flesh keep the mystery in motion until I wake again in the afterlife.
+I’m in my mid-40s now, roughly the age I was when I died in 1943.

-“It’s not fair that you get to stay 22 while I have to age,” I periodically complain.
+“It’s not fair that you get to stay 22 while I have to age,” I say from time to time.

-“Your skin may age, but your soul is forever 19, my darling,” you reply each time.
+“Your skin may age, but your soul is forever 19, darling,” you always reply.

 I’ve lived three lives to your one, Hans.
 But your most recent past life was the darkest and most extraordinary.